hirememorey/yesand-music/docs/JUCE_PLUGIN_DEVELOPMENT.md

 ## Conclusion

-The JUCE Style Transfer plugin provides the foundational MIDI processing capabilities needed for the Music Cursor semantic editing vision.
+The JUCE Style Transfer plugin provides the foundational MIDI processing capabilities needed for the YesAnd Music semantic editing vision.
 By implementing real-time safe style transformations, we create a bridge between high-level natural language commands and low-level MIDI manipulation.

 The modular architecture allows for incremental development while maintaining the critical real-time safety requirements for professional audio applications.
-This plugin will serve as the core MIDI processing engine for the broader Music Cursor ecosystem.
+This plugin will serve as the core MIDI processing engine for the broader YesAnd Music ecosystem.